alocken/Project-1---SQL/starting_with_questions.md

 There are a few noteworthy patterns observed when viewing the results from the queries returning the types of products ordered from visitors in each country:
 1) Almost all cities have home product types in the products ordered.
-2) United states is the highest volume orders per product type for almost all categories listed indicating the United States is the higest consumer of ordered products from this particular site.
+2) United States is the highest volume orders per product type for almost all categories listed indicating the United States is the highest consumer of ordered products from this particular site.
-3) Significant volume of product types in 'Home' product types while other product types observed to be realtively limitedlimited or low in comparison.
+3) Significant volume of product types in 'Home' product types while other product types observed to be relatively limited or low in comparison.

 ![
 ](<Start Questions - Q3 - part 1.png>)